Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 #### Post-migration validation

-After migrating use the following to check for any additional instances of `DisplayText` across all file types:
+After migrating, search for React instances or CSS class overrides of the `DisplayText` component across all file types in your project:

 ```
 <DisplayText